 Best Things to Do in Marseille

-Marseille is an old city and there are many recreational things to do in Marseille and places that can keep visitors entertained for a long time.
-In fact, Marseille has some of the best attractions in Provence and after Paris, it is considered the second largest city in France and includes various attractions from historical areas to unique beaches.
+Marseille is an old city, and there are many recreational things to do in Marseille and places that can keep visitors entertained for a long time.
+In fact, Marseille has some of the best attractions in Provence.
+After Paris, it is considered the second largest city in France and includes various attractions, from historical areas to unique beaches.

 Arriving at Massif des Calanques

 If the weather allows it, hire a yacht and head to beautiful Calanques, on the coast between Marseille and Cassis.
-Arriving here is one of must things to do in Marseille, especially in the summer.
-Stunning views, beautiful beaches and sea breezes and fresh air are highlights that travelers can enjoy when visiting Parc National des Calanques.
+Arriving here is one of the must-do things in Marseille, especially in the summer.
+Stunning views, beautiful beaches, sea breezes, and fresh air are highlights that travelers can enjoy when visiting Parc National des Calanques.
 Another recreational option is to walk around the area and watch the unique scenery or the scenery itself by cycling around the beach.
 You can also rent a yacht or rowboat and sail around the reef.

 Visit the Museum of Civilizations of Europe and the Mediterranean

 The Museum of “European and Mediterranean Civilizations,” known by its abbreviated name (MuCEM), is the best museum in the city.
 This museum displays and examines the history of civilization, especially the Mediterranean civilization, and analyzes the development process of human civilization until today with a detailed look.
 In addition to exhibitions, short films or lectures are held in this museum to help visitors understand the Mediterranean culture.
 The museum includes three large buildings.
 Gods, spices, travel routes, and gardens are just a few of the diverse subjects anthologized in this museum.